Learn how to grow love-in-a-mist from seed! This airy plant, also known as nigella, adds unique blooms and foliage to any cottage garden.

 Love-in-a-Mist Varieties

-You can find nigella cultivars with different flower sizes, petal structures, and colors.
+You can find Nigella cultivars with different flower sizes, petal structures, and colors.
 For example:

 - ‘Miss Jekyll’ has semi-double flower petals.